wricardo/docker-desk/README.md

 # docker-desk

 Desk for working with docker.
 It offers command-line shortcuts for working with docker.
-For mor information about Desk visit https://github.com/jamesob/desk
+For more information about Desk visit https://github.com/jamesob/desk

 ## Instalation
 Install and configure desk. https://github.com/jamesob/desk